How To Have It All With Flexible Study

 An important factor to remember is that you’re never alone.
 There’s unlimited access to industry experts, career planning advice, and hours of elective tutorials to help you on your way.

-CAL was flexible and understanding when Shannon needed extra time to complete her Double Diploma of Human Resources and Leadership Management.
-Studying with CAL gave Shannon the confidence in areas of HR that she didn’t have before completing this course.
+Shannon needed extra time to complete her Double Diploma of Human Resources and Leadership Management, which CAL supported her to do.
+Studying gave Shannon the confidence in areas of HR that she didn’t have before completing this course.
 “I could complete the course in my own time, around my working schedule and contact a coach easily to discuss any queries or concerns.”

 Easy adjustments for peace of mind